 Believe it or not, how you press the send button matters!
 Check that you apply pressure and press firmly on the send button for 3D Touch iPhones and iDevices

-For non-3D Touch iDevices, a long press on the send button oftentimes does the trick (the upward pointing arrow icon to the right of your message)
+For non-3D Touch iDevices, a long press on the send button often does the trick (the upward pointing arrow icon to the right of your message)

 Check Apple Server Status